Knowledge Hub

 Controller obligations in case of supplier breach

-If there is a breach, the supplier would have to notify immediately up the chain, in accordance with their contractual obligations.
+If a breach occurs, the supplier must notify the relevant parties immediately, following their contractual obligations.
 The supplier contracted with the controller would notify the controller immediately of any personal data breach in accordance with Article 33 GDPR.
 So, despite the original supplier using sub-processors, that original supplier would be directly liable to the controller for the sub-processor's obligations.
-The requirements on reporting a personal data breach should be contained within the data processing agreement.
+The requirements for reporting a personal data breach should be contained within the data processing agreement.

 Notifying the ICO

 A controller has a duty to notify the ICO of a 'serious personal data breach' without undue delay and within 72 hours of becoming aware.
-The processor will provide as much information as possible to the controller in order for the controller to make a determination where the breach is reportable to the ICO.
+The processor will provide as much information as possible to the controller, enabling the controller to determine where the breach is reportable to the ICO.

 Notifying the customers